currawong-project/libcw/notes.md

 ### TODO:

+- Memory allocation of all non-integral types should be the responsibility of the the processor instances this includes strings.
+Change the built-in string type to be a const string and make it the responsibility of the proc instances with 'string' var's to handle alloc and dealloc of strings.

+- Add a proc class flag: 'top-level-only-fl' to indicate that a processor cannot run as part of a poly.
+Any processor that calls a global function, like 'network_apply_preset()' must run a the top level only.

 - Eliminate the value() custom proc_t function and replace it by setting a 'delta flag' on the variables that change.
 Optionally a linked list of changed variables could be implemented to avoid having to search for changed variable values - although this list might have to be implemented as a thread safe linked list.